ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robnst than&quot; others.
 Births and Deaths are morefequent,. by
 night than by&#x27; day.
 The number: of men
-capable of bearing arms is calculated
+capable of bearing arms is calculate
-`at ones fourth of the population. :
 </td></tr></table>

 ---